rntz/rotten/README.md

 ## Observing the Trusting Trust exploit in Rotten

-Rotten starts up with the compiler loaded:
+Rotten starts up by loading the compiler:

     ~/rotten$ racket repl.rkt
     VM rebooting